DeepwaterExploration/legacydocs/docs/guides/pc_setup.md

-# Windows Setup Guide
+# PC Setup Guide

-This is a guide for setting up a Windows laptop for use with a Raspberry Pi configured with {doc}`./pi_setup`.
+This is a guide for setting up a PC or laptop for use with a Raspberry Pi configured with {doc}`./pi_setup`.

-## Configure Laptop Ethernet
+## Configure Device Ethernet

-This step is necessary to set the IP of your laptop in the local network provided by the Raspberry Pi over ethernet.
+This step is necessary to set the IP of your device in the local network provided by the Raspberry Pi over ethernet.

-### Windows
+:::{dropdown} Windows
 Under **Settings/Network & Ethernet**, select **Ethernet**

 ![Network](../img/pi_setup/configure_ethernet/network.png)